 Once you've taken where your employees live into consideration, there are several additional benefits you can offer them.

 Some popular perks include:

 - Housing benefits

 Whatever benefits you decide to offer in your international employee benefits package, just be sure to check local laws, regulations, and cultural norms to be sure that they'll be a good fit for your employees.

 Hiring international workers has its complexities.
-No matter where you’re looking to hire, offering a compliant and competitive benefits package can help you attract your ideal employees.
-With expense reimbursements such as HRAs or employee stipends, you can easily manage benefits for your domestic and international workers.
+No matter where you're looking to hire, offering a compliant and competitive benefits package can help you attract your ideal employees.
+With expense reimbursements such as HRAs or stipends, you can easily manage affordable employee benefit options for your domestic and international workers.